-Because ginger tends to travel more to the upper and central abdomen, we have improved upon this home remedy by adding two more spices to bring warmth to the lower abdomen, the focus of the problem.
-First, we added cinnamon bark, which is “hot and pungent” and travels to the “Blood” level as well, making it a powerful medicinal for moving the blood, dispersing cold, and relieving menstrual pain.
+According to Chinese dietary therapy, because ginger tends to travel more to the upper and central abdomen, I have improved upon this home remedy by adding two more spices to bring warmth to the lower abdomen, the focus of the problem for many women during their cycles.
+First, I added cinnamon bark (you can simply use cinnamon), which is “hot and pungent” and travels to the “Blood” level as well, making it a powerful medicinal for moving one's blood, "dispersing cold", and relieving menstrual pain.

 Next, we added fennel seeds, which have similar properties but relieve pain by working at the “Qi” level.
 Together, these two spices ensure that Qi and Blood begin to move again, clearing away the “blockages” that often cause pain during menstruation.

 This tasty warm beverage may be an excellent way to survive the discomforts of your monthly cycle.
 If you don’t have all these ingredients in your pantry, feel free to substitute other spices.
-Cloves warm the interior, dispel pain, and stop vomiting; nutmeg also warms the interior and moves Qi; cardamom transforms dampness and stops vomiting.
+You might consider cloves which "warm the interior", dispel pain, and stop vomiting; nutmeg also warms the interior and moves Qi; cardamom transforms dampness and stops vomiting.

-Lastly, for added relief, you could consider adding a packet of Emotional Balance or Women’s Formula to this brew.
+Lastly, for added relief, you could consider adding a packet of Emotional Balance (used widely for PMS related needs) or our Women’s Formula (supports cycle regularity) to this brew.
 Typically, doctors of Chinese medicine claim that menstrual cramping coming before or just as the period begins is caused by “excess.”
 Using Emotional Balance, which resolves Qi constraint, could give additional relief at this time.

 Cramping that begins after the period starts (and usually is less intense) is generally due to “deficiency.”
 Adding a packet of Woman’s Formula, which supplements and gently moves blood, would be helpful in this situation.
-Its raspberry and black pepper flavoring will also blend nicely with the other spices.
+Its raspberry and black pepper flavoring will also blend nicely with the other spices in this warming beverage.

 Frothy Chai Spiced Almond Milk